-It can be tricky to identify milk ingredients.
-Avoid foods that include these ingredients:
+It can sometimes be tricky to identify milk ingredients.
+Foods containing these ingredients may contain milk protein:

 Casein or caseinate, diacetyl, lactoglobulin, lactalbumin, lactoferrin, lactose, rennet, whey

 WILL MY CHILD GROW OUT OF THIS ALLERGY?

 It's difficult to predict if your child will outgrow a milk allergy.
 However, most outgrow a milk allergy early in life.